-“Carbohydrates are basically individual sugar units,” explains Elaine Allerton, Dietitian and member and spokesperson for the British Dietetic Association.
+“Carbohydrates are basically individual sugar units,” explains dietitian Elaine Allerton, spokesperson for the British Dietetic Association.

-- fruit sugars – fructose, which as the name suggests, comes from fruits
+• Fruit sugars – fructose, which as the name suggests, mainly derive from fruits

-• Table sugar – sucrose (a combination of fructose and glucose) a carbohydrate that is classed as added sugar
+• Table sugar – sucrose (a combination of fructose and glucose) a carbohydrate that is classed as ‘added’ sugar

-- dietary fibre – a form of carbohydrates found in root vegetables, nuts, seeds, and wholegrain cereals.”
+• Dietary fibre – a form of carbohydrate found in root vegetables, nuts, seeds, and wholegrain cereals

 Why do we need carbohydrates?

-To start with, carbs are important sources of energy.
-However, some carbs will do you more good than others.
-A plate of deep fried chips, for instance, includes a helping of fat.
-Once in a while it’s unlikely to do you any harm.
-However, as part of your daily diet, it isn’t a healthy choice.
+That said, some carbs will do you more good than others.
+A plate of deep fried chips, for instance, includes a hefty helping of fat.
+Treating yourself once in a while is unlikely to do you any harm, but as part of your daily diet, it isn’t a healthy choice.

-Tuck into a dish of wholewheat pasta, or a sandwich made with wholegrain bread, on the other hand, and you give your body a helping of healthy carbs that it will convert into the energy you need to keep your body and brain running.
+Tuck into a dish of wholewheat pasta or a sandwich made with wholegrain bread, on the other hand, and you give your body a helping of healthy carbs that it will convert into the energy you need to keep your body and brain running.
 You’ll also be having fibre, which will aid your digestive system, help you avoid constipation and contribute to a healthy gut microbiome.
 We need 30 grams of fibre a day for long term health.

 Find out more about fibre

 Carbohydrates that are high in fibre and starch – such as wholegrains, nuts, cereals, give us energy without causing sudden peaks in our blood sugar.
-This is because they release sugar into our blood more slowly than cakes, biscuits, sweet drinks etc., which can give us those sugar highs – followed by a sudden dip in sugar levels.
+This is because they release sugar into our blood more slowly than cakes, biscuits, sweet drinks and so on, which can give us those sugar highs – followed by a sudden dip in sugar levels.

-As well us being a good source of energy, and fibre, carbs give us vital nutrients.
+As well as being a good source of energy and fibre, carbs give us vital nutrients.
 “Fruits are good sources of carbohydrates,” says Elaine Allerton.
 “Eat the whole fruit, rather than juicing it.
-That way it gives you soluble fibre, which is important for your digestion, and vitamins and minerals.
+That way it gives you soluble fibre, which is important for your digestion, as well as vitamins and minerals.